briandgomez/Study/Back End/Notes.md

 [Callbacks in Node.js](https://www.youtube.com/watch?v=KYktOkdzAHw&list=PLqq-6Pq4lTTa-d0iZg41U2RDqECol9C5B&index=16)

 # Express
+A backend framework that makes it easier to organize a application 's functionality with middleware and routing.
+Ex:
-A backend framework that allows you to respond to requests by making it easier to create routes.
-With routes in place it makes it easier to write responses for specific URLS.
+Express allows you to respond to requests by making it easier to create routes.
+With routes in place it makes it easier to write code for specific URLS.

 [Difference between Express and Node](https://www.geeksforgeeks.org/node-js-vs-express-js/)